jessica-toth/user-research/Monarch.md

 ## See individual transactions
 Transactions are the atomic lifeblood of your financial health.
 They are your everyday purchases, showing you how you've chosen to spend your money, where, and when.

 - All transactions are shown by default.
 While two sets of filters can be used to approach and understand your transactions, consider the ones on the right to be more comprehensive.
-Use the ones on top and on the right in combination with eachother to acheive your desired goal (the transactions you wish to see).
+Use the filter on top and on the right in combination with eachother to acheive your desired goal (the transactions you wish to see).
 - The one distinct filter option is the "Edit multiple" button.
 This option lets you to take action on multiple transactions at once.
 - Use the Summary on the bottom right to get a quick, point-in-time perspective of your filtered transactions:
-  - Total transactions
-  - Largest transaction
-  - Largest expense ....

 ![Transactions](https://github.com/jessica-toth/user-research/blob/main/Transactions.png)

 ## Get to know your cash flow
 If transactions are the atomic lifeblood of your financial health, Cash Flow categories and groups are the molecules.
-Cashflow is the easiest way to understand how you are spending your money.
+Cashflow is the easiest way to understand if you are spending too much each month.

 - Use the Cashflow bar chart to get a clear picture of how Income and Expenses compare each month.
   - Nuance is important here.
 If you're tracking Savings as part of your Expenses, then zeroing out each month is OK.
 In a month where Expenses are greater than Income, that's an area to explore.
 Go back to your Transactions for that month and see if data are mislabeled.